 We acquired Windtec on January 5, 2007 and Power Quality Systems on April 27, 2007.
 We may in the future acquire additional complementary businesses or technologies, although we currently have no commitments or agreements.
 As a result of the Windtec and Power Quality Systems acquisitions and any additional acquisitions we pursue, management's attention and resources may be diverted from our other businesses.
-An acquisition may also involve significant purchase price and significant transaction-related expenses.
+An acquisition may also involve significant transaction-related expenses.